Skip to content

 AOneBlock uses native holograms to show these lines.
 The first line that is shown before any phase has started is located in aoneblock locales file.

-Similar to the fixedBlocks, holograms also starts with a number when it should be displayed that follows with a displayed text.
+Similar to the fixedBlocks, holograms also start with a number when it should be displayed that follows with a displayed text.

 Example